jetthoughts/jetthoughts.github.io/content/blog/prepare-pull-request-before-asking-review-git-pullrequest.md

 ## The final commit message as a description

-Before asking for the verification — all commits should be squashed into one with an informative message.
+> Before asking for the verification — all redundant commits should be squashed with an informative message.

 It should be focused on pointing out the reasons you made the changes in this Pull Request.
 The main conventions for a commit message are well-described in [an article by Chris Beams](https://chris.beams.io/posts/git-commit/).

-All changes in the *master *must be in the current branch.
-In JetThoughts we prefer to [*rebase](https://git-scm.com/docs/git-rebase)* over [*merge](https://git-scm.com/docs/git-merge) *and there are some reasons:
+All changes in the `master` must be in the current branch.
+In JetThoughts we prefer to [rebase](https://git-scm.com/docs/git-rebase) over [merge](https://git-scm.com/docs/git-merge) and there are some reasons:

-* *rebase* generates a clean history (no *merge* commits)
+- _rebase_ generates a clean history (no _merge_ commits)

-* all changes come from a specific and entitled commit (no hidden changes in *merge* commits)
+- all changes come from a specific and entitled commit (no hidden changes in _merge_ commits)

 ## Help the reviewer to get your solution

-One of the responsibilities of the author is to provide enough information for a reviewer.
-All screenshots, screencasts, online documentation which reviewer should have in order to understand the task, should be provided explicitly.
-It becomes especially helpful for the newbies and those members who have just joined the project.
-Also, it is essential for teams that are working asynchronously primarily when author’s and reviewer’s work schedules could not be matched or overlapped.
+An author must provide reviewers with all necessary information.This includes screenshots, screencasts, and online documentation.
+Such resources are vital for newcomers and new team members.

+They are also crucial for teams working in different time zones.
+This support ensures everyone stays aligned, even when schedules don't match.

 ## The green light is a sign to move on